KevinJared/blog/README.md

 - Bootstrap (for styling)
 - Postgresql (the database)

-View the source code at [GitHub](https://github.com/Rreuben/name of the repo)
+View the source code at https://github.com/KevinJared/blog.git

 #### Installation/Setup